Mastercard/flow/report/report-core/README.md

 ```

 The index is written to a temporary file in the report directory and then moved
 atomically into place.
+A failed final-only update latches the writer — its close
-Once the writer fails, subsequent calls throw an
+would otherwise read the missing detail back — so subsequent calls throw an
-`IllegalStateException` carrying the original failure; once it is closed,
+`IllegalStateException` carrying the original failure; a failed default-mode
+update costs only that update.
+Once the writer is closed, subsequent updates are
-subsequent updates are rejected.
-Construction clears whatever exists at the
+rejected.
+Construction clears whatever exists at the destination, and a single
-destination, and a single writer per destination is assumed.
+writer per destination is assumed.

 In addition to the unit tests for the report input/output functionality, this module also contains [selenium-powered](https://www.selenium.dev/) tests to exercise the functionality of the [report webapp](../report-ng).